arjun-satish90/arjun-satish90.github.io/about.md

 ---
 layout: page
-title: About
+title: Who Am I
 permalink: /about/
 published: true
 ---

+__Mission statement__: Make the greatest possible positive social impact using data science.
+I believe in helping others around you propser, whether through working a socially benefical career, writing free data science articles to educate others, or volunteering in one's community.
+We all have choices to make, and I've decided to devote my career to trying to improve human sustainability, which I think can be done most effectively as a data scientist working in the energy sector.

+# Experience

 ## Current

 * Lead data scientist at [Cortex Building Intelligence](https://cortexintel.com) in New York City
 * Building tools to help commercial office buildings operate more energy efficiently
+* Developed and deployed end-to-end machine learning pipelines currently running in production

 ## Previous

- Previously, I was a data scientist at Feature Labs, working on automated feature engineering and solving data science problems for customers.
-In college at Case Western Reserve University, I was a member of the [EDIFES research team](https://arpa-e.energy.gov/?q=slick-sheet-project/virtual-building-energy-audits) developing a data science platform for virtual energy audits.
-I'm an avid data science advocate and communicator on [Towards Data Science](http://medium.com/@williamkoehrsen/) where I write about an article per week on data science topics.
-All my articles are free because I believe in allowing everyone equal access to information.
+* Lead data scientist at Feature Labs, working on automated feature engineering
+* Solved custom data science problems

+## Research
+* Former member of the [EDIFES research team](https://arpa-e.energy.gov/?q=slick-sheet-project/virtual-building-energy-audits) at Case Western Reserve University developing a data science platform for virtual energy audits

+## Writing

+* Avid data science advocate and communicator on [Towards Data Science](http://medium.com/@williamkoehrsen/)
+* 100,000 monthly readers (25,000 subscribers)
+* Articles are always free because I believe in allowing everyone equal access to information!

+*****

+# Education
+## Case Western Reserve University, Cleveland, OH, August 2014-May 2018
+* Bachelor of Science in Mechanical Engineering
+* Minor in Applied Data Science

+## Georgia Tech    Expected Graduation: May 2022
+* Masters of Science in Computer Science (Online)

+## Udacity
+* Machine Learning Engineer Nanodegree
+* Data Analyst Nanodegree

-## Education
+## Coursera
+* Deep Learning Specialization
+* Machine Learning Specialization

 *****